bigfix/developer.bigfix.com/site/guide/basics/strings-and-numbers.md

 E: The operator "plus" is not defined.
 {{/example}}

-The answer is because combining strings isn't adding them, it's concatenating and the operator is, "&"
+The answer is that combining strings is not called, "adding", it's "concatenating" and the operator is, "&"
 {{#example}}
 Q: "6000" & "60"
 A: 600060